- Chinese ginseng

 Panax ginseng may be effective in treating erectile dysfunction and diabetes.
 Whether it can improve strength and stamina remains unknown.

 Other experiments have suggested that ginseng may increase the production of nitric oxide, a vasodilator, in the heart, lung, and kidneys.
-In addition, studies in animals showed that ginseg can lower blood cholesterol and triglyceride levels.
-In humans, clinical trials suggest that ginseng can reduce muscle injury and inflammation after exercise.
+In addition, studies in animals showed that ginseng can lower blood cholesterol and triglyceride levels.
+Clinical trials suggest that ginseng can reduce muscle injury and inflammation after exercise.

 - To treat angina